Hinduism in India

 Hinduism is the largest and most practised religion in India.
 About 79.8% of the country's population is Hindu.
 India is home to 94% of the global Hindu population, making it the largest homeland of Hindus worldwide.
 The vast majority of Indian Hindus belong to Vaishnavite, Shaivite, and Shakta denominations.
-India is one of the three countries in the world (Nepal (81.19%) and Mauritius (47.9%) being the other two) where Hinduism is the dominant religion.
+India is one of the two Hindu-majority countries in the world along with Nepal (81.19%).